AliMacky/AliMacky/README.md

 ---
 ### :man_technologist: About Me :
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Seattle.
-- :telescope: I’m a sophomore in highschool.
+- :school: I’m a sophomore in highschool.

 - :seedling: Exploring coding through web development, app development, and more!

-- :zap: In my free time, I work on personal projects and changes to open source repositories.
+- :zap: In my free time, I work on personal projects and contributions to open source apps.

 ---